Webhook Reference

 Choose the Custom Webhook integration when:

-- Your site is built on a custom stack — Next.js, Astro, Remix, SvelteKit, Rails, Django, Laravel, etc. (anything that's not WordPress / Ghost / Webflow / Shopify).
+- Your site is built on a custom stack — Next.js, Astro, Remix, SvelteKit, Rails, Django, Laravel, etc. (anything that isn't one of our direct integrations).

-- You want full control over what happens when a blog publishes — write to your own DB, trigger a rebuild, push to a CDN, fan out to other systems.
+- You want full control over what happens when a blog publishes — write to your own database, trigger a rebuild, push to a CDN, fan out to other systems.

 - You already have a CMS but want theStacc to write into it via your own API, not theStacc's direct integrations.